We of "SunTripSicily" share our love and our knowledge about Sicily with you and we recommend the best way to discover and experience our Island.

-We of "SunTripSicily" have made a selection of places that you can’t miss during a holiday in Sicily with us in one of our stunning holiday rentals because the positions of our villas are perfect for any kind of movement around the East Coast of Sicily and the most beautiful sites worth visiting in our Island.
+"SunTripSicily" has made a selection of places that you can’t miss out during a holiday in Sicily in one of our stunning villas because their positions are perfect for any kind of movement around the East Coast of Sicily and the most beautiful sites worth visiting in our Island.

-Our villas are between Taormina and Mount Etna, the baroque of Catania and Acireale and about an hour or two drive from the beautiful cities of Siracusa, Noto, Enna and Piazza Armerina.
+Our villas are between Taormina and Mount Etna, the baroque of Catania and Acireale and about an hour and an half drive from the beautiful towns of Siracusa, Noto, Enna and Piazza Armerina.

 DISTRICT OF "CATANIA-TAORMINA-ETNA"